-The Cambodian government is infamous across the world not just for its persecution of political and civil rights leaders, but also for relentlessly selling the country's natural resources to the highest bidders.
-In total violation to the country's constitution, relevant laws, and international treaties, it has for the last 20 years unashamedly allowed criminal-like syndicates to over-exploit its forests, rivers, estuaries, lakes, seas, etc, with the ultimate aim of fabulously enriching a tiny elite.
-The state gets next to nothing in revenue, local communities are left off far worse than before these so-called 'development projects' started, and needless to say Cambodia's environment continues to suffer massively.
+The Cambodian government is becoming infamous across the world not just for its persecution of political and civil society leaders, but also for relentlessly, and in most cases illegally, selling the country's natural resources to the highest bidders.
+In total violation to the country's constitution, relevant laws, and international treaties it has signed, the Hun Sen government continues to allow - even encourage - the over-exploitation of the nation's forests, rivers, estuaries, lakes, seas, etc,.
+The ultimate aim?
+To continue enriching the ruling elite.
+In return for this, the state receives next-to-nothing in return, local communities are left off far worse than before these so-called 'development projects' started, and needless to say Cambodia's environment - from which millions depend - continues to suffer from severe degradation.

 Mother Nature Cambodia Inc.